senarvi/senarvi.github.io/_posts/2015-12-09-quantities-of-information-and-probability-theory.md

 ### Conditional entropy and mutual information

-If we're able to gain some information about a random event through another random event, out uncertainty is diminished. **Conditional entropy** measures how much uncertainty in the random event remains, if the outcome of another random event is known.
-The entropy of a discrete random variable
-<span>$X$</span> conditional on the variable <span>$Y$</span> is
+If we're able to gain some information about a random phenomenon through another random phenomenon, our uncertainty is diminished. **Conditional entropy** measures how much uncertainty in the outcome of one random phenomenon remains, if the outcome of another random phenomenon is known.
+The entropy of a discrete random variable <span>$X$</span> conditional on the variable <span>$Y$</span> is

 <div>$$
 H(X \mid Y) = \sum_{y \in Y} p(y) H(X \mid Y=y)